Basic Income and the United Nations

 In addition, taxation schemes and government subsidies often favour the wealthy or very wealthy while penalising those with little or middle incomes and those with little accumulated wealth.
 Any scheme intended to meet a government’s obligations under the UDHR and the ICESCR should ensure that the net transfer of money is from those who have the most to those who have the least.
 Tax schemes that transfer wealth from those with little to those with a lot should not be considered.

-A Basic Income inherently has no targeting as it is paid equally to all, but when it is paid as a taxable amount in conjunction with an appropriate tax scheme that applies equally to all, broad targeting may be archived, lowering the total cost of the scheme.
-This combination of a taxable Basic Income and an appropriate tax will always provide a better solution than the administratively complex and fault prone alternative of narrow targeting leading to a just and equitable distribution of wealth.
+A Basic Income inherently has no targeting as it is paid equally to all, but when it is paid as a taxable amount in conjunction with an appropriate tax scheme that applies equally to all, broad targeting may be achieved, lowering the total cost of the scheme.
+The combination of a taxable Basic Income with an appropriate tax leads to a just and equitable distribution of wealth, and a better solution than the alternative of administratively complex and fault-prone narrow targeting.

 –